adobe/aio-lib-core-tvm/doc/api.md

 </dd>
 <dt><a href="#TvmResponseAzureBlob">TvmResponseAzureBlob</a> : <code>object</code></dt>
 <dd><p>Tvm response with SAS Azure Blob credentials.
 Contains SAS credentials for a private and a publicly accessible (with access=<code>blob</code>) azure
 blob container.
-These two signed URLs can then be passed to the azure blob storage sdk, see the example below:</p>
+These two signed URLs can then be passed to the azure blob storage sdk.</p>
 </dd>
 <dt><a href="#TvmResponseAzureCosmos">TvmResponseAzureCosmos</a> : <code>object</code></dt>
 <dd><p>Tvm response with Azure Cosmos resource credentials.
 Gives access to an isolated partition within a CosmosDB container.</p>